What to do in Rhodes

 Boat trips

-Especially in the seaside resorts of the east coast, there are a huge number of small boat cruises on offer.
+Particularly in the seaside resorts along the east coast, there is a huge range of sightseeing cruises on small boats on offer.

-There is always a large variety of cruises to choose from.
-Prices vary from company to company and here are just indicative amounts to give you a better idea:
+There is always a wide variety of different types of cruises to choose from.
+Prices vary depending on the individual company, and we have listed only approximate figures here to give you a better idea:

-• Sightseeing cruise with stops for snorkelling or swimming (3-5 hours) - from 45 eur
+• a sightseeing cruise with stops for snorkelling or swimming (3–5 hours) – from 45 eur

-• cruise from point A to point B (most often to Lindos) - from 20 eur
+• point-to-point cruise (usually to Lindos) – from 20 eur

 Nature and treks

-Rhodes is perfect for hiking and nature trips.
+Rhodes is perfect for hiking and nature walks.

-You can go to well-known tourist spots, but also to places where you're likely to be alone.
-Although the most famous places can be reached by bus, we definitely recommend renting a car for nature trips.
+You can head to well-known tourist spots, but also to places where you’re likely to be all on your own.
+Although you can reach the most famous spots by bus, we definitely recommend hiring a car for trips into the countryside.

-We discovered these treks and natural beauty in Rhodes.
+We discovered these walks and natural wonders in Rhodes ourselves.

-• Valley of the Butterflies - easy walks through a wooded valley with millions of butterflies
+• Butterfly Valley – easy walks through a wooded valley teeming with millions of butterflies

-• bus 2 times a day from Rhodes, Ialysos, Ixia and Kremasti
+• Bus service twice daily from Rhodes Town, Ialysos, Ixia and Kremasti

-• Seven Springs - easy walks along forest rivers, dams with the possibility to go through a narrow tunnel built for a water channel
+• Seven Springs– easy walks along forest streams and a reservoir, with the option to walk through a narrow tunnel built for a water channel

-• bus 2 times a day from Rhodes, Faliraki, Kolymbia, Lindos, Pefki, Lardos, Kiotari, Gennadi, Archangelos
+• Bus twice daily from the towns of Rhodes, Faliraki, Kolymbia, Lindos, Pefki, Lardos, Kiotari, Gennadi and Archangelos

-• Prasonisi - a wonderful trek through the deserted landscape from the beach to the lighthouse
+• Prasonisi– a stunning trek through barren countryside from the beach to the lighthouse

-• bus 2 times a day from Rhodes, Faliraki, Kolymbia, Lindos, Pefki, Lardos, Kiotari, Gennadi, Archangelos
+• Bus twice daily from Rhodes, Faliraki, Kolymbia, Lindos, Pefki, Lardos, Kiotari, Gennadi and Archangelos

 Surfing, windsurfing and kitesurfing

-The windy west coast of the Aegean Sea creates ideal conditions for water sports.
-Big waves don't form much on Rhodes, so classic surfing is more of a beginner's level.
-On the other hand, the mostly milder seas, wide bays and open beaches and steady winds are absolutely ideal for windsurfing and kitesurfing.
+The windy western coast of the Aegean Sea offers ideal conditions for water sports.
+There aren’t usually very big waves in Rhodes, so traditional surfing is generally best suited to beginners.
+On the other hand, the mostly calm seas, wide bays, open beaches and steady winds are absolutely ideal for windsurfing and kitesurfing.

-Rhodes is definitely one of the best Greek spots for these water sports.
+Rhodes is undoubtedly one of the best places in Greece for these water sports.

-The best conditions are in the very south of the island at the Prasonisi promontory and then on the northwest side of the island at Ixia and Ialysos beaches near the capital Rhodes.
+The best conditions are found in the very south of the island at the Prasonisi headland, and also on the north-western side of the island at the beaches of Ixia and Ialysos, near the capital, Rhodes Town.

-There are several surf centres that rent equipment, as well as schools for beginners.
+There are several surf centres where you can hire equipment, as well as schools for beginners.
 Approximate prices:

 • Private lesson – approx. 40 eur

-• Windsurf / kitesurf rental - approx. 30 eur per hour
+• Windsurf/kitesurf hire – approx. 30 eur per hour

 Prasonisi: